sematext/docs/docs/alerts/alert-events.md

 ### Built-in Correlation for Troubleshooting

-The next sections provide the means to correlate alert events with other relevant information from Sematext.
+The next sections provide the means to correlate alert events with other relevant observability data.

 #### Sematext Events